Skip to content

 sql

-CREATE VIEW nodes_with_custom_domains AS
+CREATE VIEW nodes_with_verified_domains AS

-SELECT * FROM nodes WHERE custom_domain IS NOT NULL AND domain_verified = TRUE;
+WHERE custom_domain IS NOT NULL AND domain_verified = TRUE AND is_active = TRUE;

 Domain Verification Workflow

-4. Background Verification: Your verification service checks DNS periodically
+3. Your background job checks DNS periodically

-8. SSL Certificate: cert-manager issues Let's Encrypt certificate via HTTP-01 or DNS-01 challenge
+7. cert-manager issues the Let's Encrypt certificate

 bash